nzev-0/user_behavior_sales_analysis/README.md

 ## 1. Project Overview

-This project focuses on analyzing user behavior and sales data to explore purchasing patterns, user activity trends, and their relationships with business performance metrics.
+This project analyzes user behavior and sales data from an e-commerce platform, with a focus on understanding how user activity relates to purchasing behavior and revenue contribution.

-The goal of this project is to:
+The main objectives of this project are to:
-- Practice a complete data analysis workflow
+	•	Practice a complete end-to-end data analysis workflow
+	•	Apply SQL, Python (pandas), Excel, and Power BI in a single project
-- Transform raw transactional data into meaningful insights
+	•	Transform raw transactional data into structured insights suitable for business interpretation
-- Build a portfolio-ready data analysis project using real-world data

-Specifically, this project aims to analyze:
+Specifically, this project explores:
-- User conversion behavior across different actions (view → cart → purchase)
+	•	User behavior patterns across different action types (view, cart, purchase)
-- Time-based sales trends and seasonality patterns
-- Basic business metrics such as conversion rate and average order value
+	•	Aggregated user-level activity and purchase metrics
+	•	Differences in user value across predefined user segments
+	•	The relationship between user activity intensity and purchasing outcomes

-This repository is designed as a **learning-oriented yet production-style** data analysis project, covering data preprocessing, exploratory data analysis (EDA), SQL analysis, and business intelligence visualization.
+This repository is designed as a learning-oriented but structured data analysis project, covering data preprocessing, aggregation, exploratory analysis, and dashboard-based visualization.

 ## 2. Dataset

-The dataset used in this project comes from a real-world e-commerce user behavior dataset.
+The dataset used in this project comes from a real-world e-commerce user behavior dataset commonly used for educational and analytical purposes.

-Due to GitHub file size limitations, the **raw data files are not included** in this repository.

-### Data Source
+Data Description
-- Public e-commerce user behavior dataset,the dataset is commonly used for user behavior analysis and educational purposes.
-- Contains user actions such as views, cart additions, and purchases
+	•	Records user actions such as product views, cart additions, and purchases
-- Time-based transactional records
+	•	Includes user identifiers, timestamps, and action types
+	•	Large-scale transactional data suitable for aggregation-based analysis

-### Data Access
+Data Access

-Due to GitHub file size limitations, raw data files are excluded from version control.
+Due to GitHub file size limitations, raw data files are not included in this repository.

-To reproduce this project:
+To reproduce the analysis:
-1. Download the raw dataset from the original source
+	1. Download the raw dataset from the original public source
-2. Manually create a `data/raw/` directory
+	2. Manually create a data/raw/ directory
-3. Place the downloaded files into `data/raw/`
+	3. Place the downloaded files into data/raw/

+Note: The data/raw/ directory is intentionally ignored by git and will not appear after cloning this repository.

-Due to the large scale of the dataset, some intermediate results exceed Excel’s row limitations.
+Because of the dataset’s scale, some intermediate results exceed Excel’s row limits.
-Therefore, Excel outputs in this project are based on aggregated or sampled data rather than the full dataset.
+As a result, Excel files in this project are based on aggregated user-level summaries rather than raw event-level data.

-> Note: The `data/raw/` directory is intentionally ignored by git and will not appear after cloning this repository.

 ## 3. Project Structure